 Make sure to snap a picture at the Romance Bridge along Yeojwacheon Stream and immerse yourself in the sea of cotton-candy pink flowers at the 800m-long railway along Gyeonghwa Station.

-This year’s festival is planned to take place from 29 March to 7 April.
+This year’s festival is planned to take place from 1-10 April.
 With over 300,000 cherry blossom trees in full bloom, you can expect nothing less than a spectacular view.
 Even though the traveling journey is long, it is a must-visit attraction out of Seoul if you have a day to spare!

 Getting here: Take an intercity bus bound for Jinhae from Seoul Nambu Bus Terminal.
 From Jinhae Intercity Bus Terminal, go straight for 30m and turn right onto Jungwondong-ro Road.
 Walk straight for a further 350m and keep left at the fork.
 You will arrive at the festival venue in about 200m more.
 The entire journey here takes about 4-4.5 hours.